Introduction

 If the output is already known to be a timeline, the most useful move is to organize the source material around the format immediately.

-This is where format-first work becomes efficient.
 You are not exploring every possible output shape.
 The timeline already gives you the boundary.
 The job is to compress the project into a cleaner version of that structure.

 That is why FormaLM is well suited to this kind of task.
 Once the format is clear, it can help turn scattered source material into a usable finished draft faster, without requiring the team to rebuild the sequence manually from scratch every time.